block/xcode-index-mcp/README.md

 ## Example prompt

 "Remove `myParameter` from the initializer on line 48 of `MyViewController.swift`.
-Use the Xcode Index MCP to ensure all references are updated.
+Use the Xcode Index MCP to ensure all references are updated."

 ## How to use